 All 119 Of Avani’s standard, premier, deluxe and family rooms are updated with a modern style with shades of plum, black and white.
 Newly added modern comforts include a Nespresso coffee-maker, satellite television, mini-bar and high-speed Wi-Fi.
 All the resort’s standard, deluxe and family rooms have balconies while standard rooms have garden views.

-The neighbouring Palacete Conference and Events Center provides three floors of event space with a capacity for up to 260 people, and facilities for catering for functions.
+The neighbouring Palacete Conference and Events Center provides three floors of event space with a capacity for up to 260 people, and facilities for catering to functions.
 The ground floor has a large reception area, the first floor offers three function rooms and the top floor houses a boardroom with its own foyer and lift access.

 The hotel also relaunched the Olivier Restaurant which provides ingredient-focused food with a strong Portuguese influence.
 New décor includes hardwood floors, new furnishings, suede upholstery, wallpaper and mosaic tiles.
 Additionally, an outdoor terrace surrounded by olive and ficus trees provides alfresco seating.